 In conversations, it is not uncommon to see lawyers speak legalese to confuse and confound laypeople.

 It is, however, important for lawyers not to bring their legalese home.
 While legalese may work in your legal practice, it may backfire and lead to a broken home.

-The importance of clear communication in building a good relationship cannot be overemphasized.
+We cannot overemphasize the importance of clear communication in building a good relationship.
 Good interaction in your marriage helps to reduce stress, anxiety, and tension.